Long-Term Side Effects of Penile Cancer Treatment

 A man can help his partner reach orgasm by caressing the genitals, by oral sex, or by stimulation with a sexual aid such as a vibrator.
 The activity some couples enjoy after total penectomy can give hope to those coping with fewer changes in their sex lives.

 After total penectomy, surgical reconstruction of the penis might be possible in some cases.
 If you are interested in this, ask your doctor if this might be an option for you.

 Removing all or part of the penis can also have a devastating effect on a man’s self-image.
 Some men might feel stressed or depressed, or might not feel “whole” after the operation.
 These are valid and understandable feelings, but they can often be helped with counseling or talking with others.
 For more on this, see How Might Having Penile Cancer Affect Your Emotional Health?

 For more information on sexuality after cancer, see Sexuality for the Man with Cancer.

 The lymph nodes in the groin area normally help excess fluid drain out of the lower part of the body and back into the bloodstream.
 If the groin lymph nodes are removed or treated with radiation, it can sometimes lead to problems with fluid drainage in the legs or scrotum, causing abnormal swelling.
 This condition is called lymphedema.

 This problem was more common in the past because more lymph nodes were removed to see if the cancer had spread.
 Now fewer lymph nodes are usually removed, which lowers the risk of lymphedema.
 But lymphedema can still occur even with less treatment.
-For more on this, see Understanding Lymphedema: For Cancers Other than Breast Cancer.
+For more on this, see Lymphedema.

 Last Medical Review: March 30, 2015 Last Revised: February 9, 2016